-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports that are reviewed and agreed by the governing body; - Regular reviews by the Resources Committee of reports that indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase and capital investment) guidelines; - Delegation of authority and segregation of duties; - Identification and management risks.

-Annual report and financial statements for the year ended 31 August 2018

-The Trustees have considered the need for a specific internal audit function and have decided not to appoint an internal auditor.
-However, the Trustees have appointed Hampshire County Council's Educational Financial Services team to provide internal audit services.
-This includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports that are reviewed and agreed by the governing body; - Regular reviews by the Finance & Audit Committee of reports that indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase and capital investment) guidelines; - Delegation of authority and segregation of duties; - Identification and management risks. - The Trustees previously decided not to appoint an internal auditor and instead appointed Hampshire County Council's Educational Financial Services team to provide these services.
+They gave advice on financial matters and performed a range of checks on the Trust's financial systems.
+During the year they withdrew their service and so Critchley's were appointed to replace them in August.
+In the same month they conducted their first visit to audit the payroll system.